mkbabb/parse-that/docs/tranches/B/coordination/NOVELTY-PASS-REGISTRY-AND-EXPERIMENT-LAW-2026-08-01.md

   fresh independent audit found numeric/registry-byte false-greens; immutable;
 - N1-A4 correction: controls `8/8`, hostiles `130/130`, raw rows `1/1`,
   fresh independent acceptance `1/1`, committed at `81b2a0a`;
-- N2 prior-art-aware integration experiment: active on the sole existing Luna task; no result, timing, prototype, law, or downstream credit yet;
+- N2-F0: one terminal mechanics root on the sole existing Luna task; no sealed scientific result, timing, prototype, law, or downstream credit; one fresh N2a correction on that same task is authorized but not sent;
 - candidate families: N-IETM algorithmic substrate `FOLD PRIOR ART`, local parse-that integration hypothesis `HOLD/TEST`; N-DNF/N-WRR born-RED `HOLD`; N-GLL fatal-only `HOLD`; all other axes dispositioned;